goauthentik/authentik/website/docs/providers/proxy/index.md

 To log out, navigate to `/outpost.goauthentik.io/sign_out`.

+Starting with authentik 2023.2, when logging out of a provider, all the users sessions within the respective outpost are invalidated.

 ## Allowing unauthenticated requests

 To allow un-authenticated requests to certain paths/URLs, you can use the _Unauthenticated URLs_ / _Unauthenticated Paths_ field.